absolis/bacula-docker/README.md

 ## Prerequicites

-For use this docker image you need:
+To use bacula-docker container image you need:

 * Mysql Server
 * Config folder